kent2017/Code-Storage/README.md

 A code repository created by kent2017 to store and share code more conveniently.

-Please send Issues before deleting files, branches, and other major changes to avoid random deletions.
+Please send Issues before deleting files, branches, and other major changes to avoid deletions.

 If you delete things without sending Issues, you will be sanctioned.